 - Three years old – 10 weeks

-Some places recommend that you do not let your tortoise hibernate if it is less than one year old (some even say three years).
+Some places recommend that you do not let your tortoise hibernate if they are less than one year old (some even say three years).

 It is also so you can be certain that the tortoise is totally healthy.
 Hibernating a tortoise that is unhealthy is very dangerous and could exacerbate health problems or, in extreme cases, lead to the death of the animal.
 Our article Tortoises – Old, Older and Oldest offers advice on how to tell if your tortoise is healthy.